Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 Selective NSAIDs are sometimes recommended for people who have had a peptic ulcer, gastrointestinal bleeding, or gastrointestinal upset when taking nonselective NSAIDs.
 Selective NSAIDs have less potential to cause ulcers or gastrointestinal bleeding.

-Precautions with selective NSAIDs — Rofecoxib (Vioxx) and valdecoxib (Bextra) were taken off the market in 2004 when it was discovered that people who took these medications had a slightly increased risk of heart attack and stroke.
+Precautions with selective NSAIDs — Two selective NSAIDs, rofecoxib (brand name: Vioxx) and valdecoxib (brand name: Bextra), were taken off the market in 2004 when it was discovered that people who took these medications had a slightly increased risk of heart attack and stroke.

 Dose of NSAIDs — Lower doses of NSAIDs, as recommended for use with nonprescription NSAIDs, are adequate to relieve pain in most people.